Icon New game New game

 21

-super humiliating fantastic memorable
+super humiliating memorable fantastic

 Already anxious , I couldn ? t imagine how I would get through the night .
 I suddenly wanted to be in my own house , in my own bed , with my parents down the hall and my trusty bedside lamp .
 There didn ? t seem to be any way out of the situation that wasn ? t .
 At least Mary Lou was by my side .